Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Healthier Sugar-Free Alternatives

-Stevia and erythritol are both popular sugar substitutes that are popular with those who follow keto, keto and diabetic friendly diets.
+Stevia and erythritol are both popular sugar substitutes that are popular with those who follow keto, keto, and diabetic-friendly diets.
 They’re both low in calories and are not harmful to blood sugar levels.

 Benefits for Baking: